-Unsupervised object-centric learning that is dedicated to simulating human intelligence have recently achieved remarkable advance, especially in single-view representation learning both on images \cite[]{burgess2018understanding,yuan2019spatial,locatello2020object,emami2021efficient,engelcke2021genesis} and videos \cite[]{kosiorek2018sequential,jiang2019scalor,lin2020improving}.
-Meanwhile, multi-view object-centric learning \cite[]{li2020learning,chen2021roots,kabra2021simone,yuan2022unsupervised} in synchronous progress to learn 3D object representations demonstrates a promising blueprint.
-However, it leaves some unresolved problems: 1) the partially or completely occluded objects from partial viewpoints cannot be reconstructed through 3D representations learned from multiple viewpoints.
-Although a few models can theoretically restore the occlusion, the relatively poor restoration (e.g. too much shadow, trivial object texture) is reconstructed.
-2) despite using the query objective during training \cite[]{li2020learning}, the ability for the novel viewpoint prediction depends on expensive viewpoint annotations, which provide strong location information and play significant roles in updates of object-centric representations.
-Conversely, the implicit rules of view representations are not fully developed to make the prediction.
-It is, therefore, crucial to develop a unified multi-view model to perform like humans.
+Unsupervised object-centric learning that is dedicated to simulating human intelligence have recently achieved remarkable advances \cite[]{yuan2022compositional}, especially in single-view object-centric learning on both images \cite[]{burgess2018understanding,yuan2019generative, yuan2019spatial,engelcke2021genesis} and videos \cite[]{kosiorek2018sequential,jiang2019scalor,lin2020improving}.
+Meanwhile, multi-view object-centric learning \cite[]{li2020learning,chen2021roots,kabra2021simone,yuan2022unsupervised}, which aims to learn 3D object representations, also demonstrates a promising blueprint; however, it still leaves some unresolved problems: 1) The shapes of partially or completely occluded objects from some viewpoints cannot be reconstructed through 3D representations learned from other viewpoints.
+Although some models can theoretically restore occlusions, relatively poor restoration (e.g. inaccurate shadows, blurs and noises) is inevitably observed.
+2) Despite using the query objective during training \cite[]{li2020learning}, the ability for novel viewpoint prediction depends on expensive viewpoint annotations, which provide strong location information and play a crucial role in update of object-centric representations; while the implicit rules of view representations are not fully explored to make prediction.
+It is, therefore, crucial to develop a unified multi-view model to perform object-centric learning like humans.

-In this paper, we focus on learning object-centric representations and view representations with the potential function rules from \textit{object-static}, \textit{viewpoint-free} videos.
-The specific tasks to be solved are described in Figure \ref{fig:intro}: under the setting that only the observation set and time series are known, the model can 1) make the video decomposition based on the object-centric representations.
-2) restore the complete objects even when completely occluded.
-3) predict unknown viewpoints from known viewpoints and decompose the corresponding 2D images.
+In this paper, we focus on learning object-centric and viewpoint representations conditioned on time stamps from multi-view static scenes for video decomposition and unknown-viewpoint prediction.
+The problem setting and the expected outputs are illustrated in Figure \ref{fig:intro}.
+Under the setting that only the observation set and time stamps are provided, a generative model is developed to 1) make video decomposition based on object-centric representations; 2) reconstruct the complete shapes of partially or even completely occluded objects; and 3) predict 2D images from unknown viewpoints conditioned on known viewpoints.